-Fermilab's Advanced Superconducting Test Accelerator is America's only test bed for cutting-edge particle beams and for accelerator research aimed at Intensity Frontier proton accelerators.
-ASTA will also be unique in the United States as a particle beam research facility based on superconducting radio-frequency technology, on which nearly all proposed future accelerators in the world are based.
+The Fermilab Accelerator Science and Technology (FAST) Facility is America's only test bed for cutting-edge particle beams and for accelerator research aimed at intensity frontier proton accelerators.
+FAST will also be unique in the United States as a particle beam research facility based on superconducting radio-frequency technology, on which nearly all proposed future accelerators in the world are based.

-The science enabled by ASTA is driven by these important areas of research:
+The science enabled by FAST is driven by these important areas of research:

 The next high-energy accelerator requires technologies not previously used in colliders.
-ASTA will enable the exploration and demonstration of critical technologies and methods central to these new projects.
-ASTA will bring together for the first time realistic beam-based system tests and superconducting radio-frequency cryomodules operating at high gradient.
+FAST will enable the exploration and demonstration of critical technologies and methods central to these new projects.
+FAST will bring together for the first time realistic beam-based system tests and superconducting radio-frequency cryomodules operating at high gradient.

 Superconducting radio-frequency accelerators for discovery